aaronbading/rust_book/README.md

 - Traits are similar to interfaces in other languages
 - Traits are used to define shared behavior in an abstract way
 - Traits can be used to define a set of methods required to accomplish some purpose

+- Lifetimes
+- Summary : Now that you know about generic type parameters, traits and trait bounds, and generic lifetime parameters, you’re ready to write code without repetition that works in many different situations.
+Generic type parameters let you apply the code to different types.
+Traits and trait bounds ensure that even though the types are generic, they’ll have the behavior the code needs.
+You learned how to use lifetime annotations to ensure that this flexible code won’t have any dangling references.
+And all of this analysis happens at compile time, which doesn’t affect runtime performance!